esBeee/serverless_dockerfiles/README.md

-# Dockerfiles for serverless framework
+# Dockerfiles for developing with the serverless framework, AWS lambda and node.js or python

 The resulting docker images provide

 - nodejs
+- python
 - npm
 - aws cli
 - serverless